TrashP4nda/p4nda.github.io/_posts/2022-09-07-OverTheWire-Bandit.md

 As you guys can see , this time we got the right ouput , and thus the password for the next level , Bandit 2.
 Let's login and continue the game!

+UNDER CONSTRUCTION ( Forgot to put this here LMAO )